coco-frens/whitepaper/whitepaper.md

 ### 4.2 A Bridge Between Art and Blockchain

 COCO's journey exemplifies the fusion of art and blockchain technology.
 By supporting artists and nurturing a community, COCO aims to elevate digital art to new heights, bridging the gap between creativity and the blockchain.
-Thusly, we plan to help bring COCO meme creators into the spotlight by introducing them to our community in various ways.
+Thusly, the community plans to help bring COCO meme creators into the spotlight by introducing them to our community in various ways.

 ### 4.3 Bridging to lower cost L2 chains